 History, tourist information, and nearby accommodation

-There were traditionally two Sheringhams, Upper and Lower, with the Upper comunity further inland focussed on farming and the Lower community along the seafront focussed on fishing.
-In the late 19th century Sheringham was a major centre for crab and lobster fishing, supplying London markets with the help of the The Midland and North Norfolk Railway.
+There were traditionally two Sheringhams, Upper and Lower, with the Upper community further inland focussed on farming and the Lower community along the seafront focussed on fishing.
+In the late 19th century, Sheringham was a major centre for crab and lobster fishing, supplying London markets with the help of the Midland and North Norfolk Railway.

-The Anglican parish church of All Saints has a curious medieval carving of a mermaid on the arm rest of a pew.
+The Anglican parish church of All Saints has a curious medieval carving of a mermaid on the armrest of a pew.
 This relates to an old legend that tells how a mermaid was so anxious to visit the church that she snuck past the beadle to hear a service.
-Another historic churh is the Roman Catholc Church of St Joseph, designed by Sir Giles Gilbert Scott in 1902.
+Another historic church is the Roman Catholic Church of St Joseph, designed by Sir Giles Gilbert Scott in 1902.

 Just inland from the town is Sheringham Park, with the stately home of Sheringham Hall set amid landscaped parkland laid out by Humphry Repton in 1812.
 Repton, widely regarded as one of the greatest English landscape gardeners, designed a picturesque landscape with carefully contrived viewpoints focussed on features in the landscape like church towers, trees, and follies.
 The Hall is privately owned, but the landscaped parkland is in the care of the National Trust and offers a wonderful array of countryside walks through Repton's landscaped parkland.

 Three miles away is the stately home of Felbrigg Hall, a 17th-century mansion set in superb gardens.

 Attraction Type: Town